Sherman Hoar

-Sherman Hoar (July 30, 1860 – October 7, 1898), was an American lawyer, member of Congress representing Massachusetts, and U.S. District Attorney for Massachusetts.
+Sherman Hoar (July 30, 1860 – October 7, 1898) was an American lawyer and politician who was a member of Congress representing Massachusetts, and U.S. District Attorney for Massachusetts.
 As a young man he was the model for the head of the John Harvard statue now in the Harvard Yard.

 Education and career

 Hoar graduated from Harvard College in 1882 and Harvard Law School in 1884.

 While at Harvard he sat as the model for the head of the John Harvard statue which now sits in Harvard Yard.

 In 1885 he was admitted to the bar of Middlesex County and commenced practicing law in Concord, Massachusetts.

 Though from a prominent Republican family Hoar was a Mugwump, leading the Young Men's Democratic Club of Massachusetts during Grover Cleveland's 1884 campaign, and was a member of the House of Representatives in the Fifty-second U.S. Congress (1891–1893).

-He was U.S. Attorney for Massachusetts, 1893-1897.
+He was U.S. Attorney for Massachusetts, 1893–1897.

 Hoar was director of the Massachusetts Volunteer Aid Association during the Spanish–American War, and served in several US Army hospitals in the South.